 When you visit G&G TCM, we start by listening.
 We ask questions about your knee pain, how long it’s been going on, where it hurts, and what makes it better or worse.
 Then we check your overall health to make sure your treatment fits your body and needs.

 During your acupuncture session, you’ll lie comfortably on a treatment bed.
-The practitioner will gently place tiny needles on your knee and sometimes on other parts of your body that are connected to the pain.
+The practitioner will gently place tiny needles on your knee and sometimes on other parts of your body connected to the pain.
+These specific points are carefully chosen based on TCM diagnosis.

 You’ll rest for 20–30 minutes while the treatment works.

-After your session, you may feel relaxed, lighter, and even notice less pain right away.
-Most people feel better after a few sessions, with continued improvement over time.
+Many people feel relaxed, lighter, and even notice less pain right away.
+Most patients feel better after a few sessions, with continued improvement over time.

-We’ve helped many people just like you find relief.
 One patient, Mr. Tan, came to us with knee pain from an old sports injury.
-He had trouble walking long distances and felt stiff every morning.
+He dealt with chronic stiffness every morning.
 After six sessions of acupuncture and some herbal therapy, he said, “I can finally walk my dog again without pain.”

 Trust G&G TCM for Your Healing